 Activities & Policies

-As mentioned, campers are encouraged to participant in all activities.
+Campers are encouraged to participate in all activities.
 Swimming activities take place in our professionally managed aquatics center and are supervised by American Red Cross Certified Lifeguards.
 Swimming lessons will be taught by Certified American Red Cross Swim Instructors.
 Qualified swimmers must swim 100 yards followed by 10 minutes of treading water.
 Test administered first Monday of each session.
 Other activities include the following:

 - Field Hockey